lisongxu/CSCE156-Lab-Java-Loop/readme.md

 ### 2.1 Sum of Natural Numbers

 Natural numbers are the usual counting numbers; 1, 2, 3, ...
 In this
-exercise you will write several loops to compute the sum of natural numbers 1 thru `n` where `n` is read from the command line.
+exercise, you will write several loops to compute the sum of natural numbers 1 through `n` where `n` is read from the command line.
 Refer to [Lab 1.0](https://github.com/lisongxu/CSCE156-Lab-Java-Intro) for instructions on how to use the command line argument.

 1. Open the `Natural.java` source file.
 The code to read in `n` has been provided for you.
-The code to output the result has also been provided for you in the `main` method .
+The code to output the result has also been provided for you in the `main` method.

-2. Write a `for`-loop and a `while`-loop in the relevant methods to compute the sum of natural numbers 1 thru `n` and return the result.
+2. Write a `for`-loop and a `while`-loop in the relevant methods to compute the sum of natural numbers 1 through `n` and return the result.

 ### 2.2 Child Tax Credit

-When filing for federal taxes, a credit is given to tax payers with dependent children according to the following rules.
+When filing for federal taxes, a credit is given to taxpayers with dependent children according to the following rules.

 * The first (not necessarily